mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 But we never expect the algorithm to perfectly reproduce that ideal output.
 Hence, post processing steps are required that can for various reasons not directly be implemented in the model itself.

-But, in the grand scheme of things, it is right to say that few algorithms fall in into *Group 3*, as they not fulfill the requirement stated above.
+But, in the grand scheme of things, it is right to say that few algorithms fall in into *Group 3*, as many do not fulfill the requirement stated above.
 For most complicated and chained algorithms, we need to produce ground truth for the intermediate outputs so that parts of the algorithm can be trained/optimized independently.
 But even in these cases, we should follow the optimization concept outlined above.
 If we first train our model based on the intermediate ground truth and then optimize the parameters of the remaining steps independently, but on the same data pool, we still risk over-fitting these parameters as explained above.
-Simply, we expect the output of our model to be better on our training data as on unseen data.
+Simply, we expect the output of our model to be better on our training data than on unseen data.
 This means we optimize our remaining parameters based on this “best case” output (btw. the same would be true if we use the intermediate ground truth as input for the parameter optimization).
-Depending on the exact model and algorithm, this might not generalize well to unseen data, where the output of model component is less ideal.
+Depending on the exact model and algorithm, this might not generalize well to unseen data, where the output of the model component is less ideal.
 Therefore, it would be safer to tune these parameters based on the prediction on unseen data, as shown above in the cross-validation approach.